DatGuy1/Windows-Toasts/docs/advanced_usage.rst

 .. code-block:: python

     from datetime import datetime, timedelta
-    from windows_toasts import WindowsToaster, ToastText1
+    from windows_toasts import WindowsToaster, Toast

     toaster = WindowsToaster('Python')

     displayTime = datetime.now() + timedelta(seconds=10)
-    newToast = ToastText1(body=f'This will pop up at {displayTime}')
+    newToast = Toast(first_line=f'This will pop up at {displayTime}')

     toaster.schedule_toast(newToast, displayTime)

 ...and much more
 ----------------

-See :class:`windows_toasts.toast_types.Toast` or the tests for more modifications you can make to toast notifications.
+See :class:`windows_toasts.toast.Toast` or the tests for more modifications you can make to toast notifications.